Before we discuss why your business needs Google Analytics,

 One of the features of Google Analytics is that it keeps a list of words and phrases relevant to your business that can be used to help your website’s visibility on SERPs.
 If you cross-reference the search rate for each of those terms on the number of new visitors of your website versus the returning visitors, you can use the data to develop a marketing strategy.

-If you know the exact search terms that your target audience is using to find the product or service you are selling, you can explore advertising opportunities on websites on related topics, or optimize your web page for a high-ranking relevant keyword to draw more visitors.
+If you know the exact search terms that your target audience is using to find the product or service you are selling, you can explore advertising opportunities on websites on related topics.
+You can also optimize your web page for a high-ranking relevant keyword to draw more visitors.

 To learn how to find your best keywords, check out this link.